binarykitchen/avconv/README.md

 * stream - a readable stream where you can attach well-known events like:
     * .on('data', function(data) {...}) - a chunk of data with useful information, depending on the log level.
 Any warnings or errors from avconv are there too.
+    * .on('progress', function(progress) {...}) - a floating number, 0 means conversion progress is at 0%, 1 is 100% and means, it's done.
+Very useful if you want to show the conversion progress on an user interface,
     * .on('error', function(data) {...}) - rarely used.
 Would contain issues related to the OS itself.
     * .once('end', function(exitCode) {...}) - any integer where 0 means OK.
 Anything above 0 indicates a problem (exit code).